apache/incubator-kie-tools/packages/kn-plugin-workflow/README.md

   kn workflow [command]

 Available Commands:
-  build       Build a Quarkus workflow project and generate a container image completion  Generate the autocompletion script for the specified shell create      Create a Quarkus workflow project deploy      Deploy a Quarkus workflow project help        Help about any command
+  build       Build a Kogito Serverless Workflow project and generate a container image completion  Generate the autocompletion script for the specified shell create      Create a Kogito Serverless Workflow project deploy      Deploy a Kogito Serverless Workflow project help        Help about any command

 Flags: